kedacore/keda-docs/content/docs/2.0/scalers/ibm-mq.md

   - `queueDepth`: OPTIONAL - Queue depth Target for HPA.
 Will be set to Default Value of 5 if not Provided.
   - `usernameFromEnv`: OPTIONAL: Provide admin username from env instead of as a secret
   - `passwordFromEnv`: OPTIONAL: Provide admin password from env instead of as a secret

+### Authentication Parameters

+TriggerAuthentication CRD is used to connect and authenticate to IBM MQ:
   **Authentication Parameters**
   - `ADMIN_USER`: REQUIRED - The admin REST endpoint username for your MQ Queue Manager
   - `ADMIN_PASSWORD`: REQUIRED - The admin REST endpoint API key for your MQ Queue Manager